Genital Herpes (cont.)

 Genital herpes is caused by the herpes simplex virus (HSV).
 There are two types: HSV-1 and HSV-2.
 Most genital herpes infections are caused by HSV-2.
 HSV-1 is the usual cause of what most people call "fever blisters" in and around the mouth and can be transmitted from person to person through kissing.
 Less often, HSV-1 can cause genital herpes infections through oral sexual contact.
 The genital sores caused by either virus look the same.

 Note: People with herpes may spread the disease even if they do not realize they have an infection.
-Furthermore, there is strong evidence that people with herpes can transmit infection even while their disease appears to be inactive and no sores can be visibly seen.
+Furthermore, people with herpes can transmit the infection to others even while their disease appears to be inactive and no sores can be visibly seen.

 YOU MAY ALSO LIKE